Tom Sneva: Career

 In 1983, Sneva captured his first Indianapolis 500 win, engaging in a duel with Al Unser and his son in the final twenty laps.
 Al Unser Jr. was widely criticized after the race for trying to impede Sneva to help his father win, as well as having passed several cars under caution, and jumping the final restart for which he received a two-lap penalty.
 As defending champion in 1984, Sneva dueled with Mears only 32 laps from the finish, but a CV joint failed, enabling Mears to win.
 The 1985 race was a testament to Sneva's ability as he drove an ill-handling Skoal Bandit Eagle/Cosworth to second place before exiting in a crash with the lapped car of Rich Vogler.

-He suffered one of the most famous crashes at Indianapolis during the 1975 race, his second.
+Sneva suffered one of the most famous crashes at Indianapolis during the 1975 race, his second.
 After touching wheels with Eldon Rasmussen, 26-year-old Sneva flipped up into the catch fence and tore his car in half, but suffered mostly minor burns on 15% of his body in the fiery crash.
 He walked to the ambulance but was placed in the intensive care unit at Methodist Hospital, mainly for lung issues due to the fire retardant.
 Describing the crash years later Sneva quipped, "In a situation like that it's important to talk to yourself: 'Faint, you coward, faint!'"

-In 1986, he was warming up his car during the pace lap, but lost control and crashed before the race started.
+In 1986, Sneva was warming up his car during the pace lap, but lost control and crashed before the race started.
 In 1987, Sneva crashed three cars, two in practice, and one during the race.
 He crashed during the Indianapolis 500 in 1975, 1979, 1985, 1986, 1987, 1988, and 1992, a record for crashes during the race.

 After Sneva's Indy victory in 1983, he never finished the race again.
 He dropped out of the race in 1984–1990, failed to qualify in 1991, and dropped out of the 1992 race as well.
 Some observers have attributed his decline in success to the switch to radial tires (the series transitioned to radials over a period from 1985 to 1987).
 His driving style was more apropos to bias ply tires.

 Sneva showed his versatility by competing in eight NASCAR Winston Cup Series events in his career, spanning from 1977 to 1987.
 He earned one top-ten, a seventh in the 1983 Daytona 500.